-This Thursday, our colleague Dusan talked about the history of package managers and differences between them.
+For this Thursday, our colleague Dusan prepared lecture about the history of package managers and talked differences between them.

-For those who don’t know what package managers are, it’s a collection of software tools that automate the process of installing, upgrading, configuring, and removing computer programs for operating systems in a consistent manner.
+Package managers are a collection of software tools that automate the processes of installing, upgrading, configuring, and removing computer programs.
+As a result, all these processes could be carried out in a consistent manner.

-Without package managers, users must ensure that all of the required dependencies for a piece of software are installed and up-to-date, compile the software from the source code, and manage configuration for each piece of software.
+Without package managers, users must install and update all of the required dependencies for a piece of software.
+Also you must compile the software from the source code, and manage configuration for each piece of software.

-Yarn enables engineers to move faster and with confidence when using shared code so they can focus on building new products and features.
+Yarn enables engineers to move faster and with confidence when using shared code.
+As a result, they can focus more on building new products and features.

 Whenever npm or Yarn needs to install a package, it carries out a series of tasks.
-In npm, these tasks are executed per package and sequentially, meaning it will wait for a package to be fully installed before moving on to the next.
-Yarn executes these tasks in parallel, which increases performance.
+In npm, you can execute these tasks per package and sequentially.
+This means you must wait for a package to be fully installed before moving on to the next.
+Yarn executes these tasks in parallel which increases performance.

 Approximately, Yarn is 4.7 times faster than npm.
-It seems the difference in speed depends on the amount of packages that are being installed, but every time Yarn is consistently faster than npm.
+The difference in speed depends on the amount of installed packages, but every time Yarn is consistently faster than npm.